-Learn all about how Interprefy for Microsoft Teams can provide live interpretation for your meetings.
+Learn all about how Interprefy's plug-in for Microsoft Teams can provide live interpretation and translated captioning during your Teams meetings.

 Interprefy for Microsoft Teams is a native integration for meetings and events held on Microsoft Teams.
 Event organizers can add the Interprefy add-on from the Teams app store to their meeting and coordinate with Interprefy to assign simultaneous interpreters in the required languages to the meeting.

 During the meeting, participants will be able to open the Interprefy sidebar by clicking on the Interprefy icon in the navigation.

 As soon as a user selects an interpretation language, they will hear live interpretation in the chosen language in real time.

 Please contact us here with your needs and we will get back to you with corresponding support.

 Does Interprefy support live captioning in Microsoft Teams meetings?

 Yes, the Interprefy side panel can provide both simultaneous interpreting and live captioning.